dzalf/LM95071_Temperature_Sensor/README.md

 Usage:

-1. Declare a pin from the uC connected to the CS pin of the sensor --> SS_Pin
+1. Declare a pin from the uC connected to the CS pin (Pin 1) of the sensor --> SS_Pin
 2. Instantiate as many devices as you have connected using **LM95071** device(SS_Pin).
 3. Initialize the library with the **begin()** method --> device.**begin()**;
 4. Query the value using the method **getTemperature()** --> device.**getTemperature()**;  The result from the conversion is saved in a *float* variable.
+5. Connections: Pin 3 (SI/O) of LM95071 is connected to MISO pin, Pin 4 (SC) is connected to SCK from the SPI port.

 Notes: